OnesmasKaruki/alx-low_level_programming/0x02-functions_nested_loops/README.md

- function that prints the sign of a number
+function that adds two integers and returns the result.